 Drizzle lemon juice over the finished Greek meatballs and potatoes before serving.

 For serving with your chicken meatballs and potatoes, I recommend some form of Greek salad.
-And you can never go wrong with a little dipping action so check out this fat free Tzatziki sauce.
+And you can never go wrong with a little dipping action so check out this fat free Tzatziki sauce or the blended feta sauce from my Mediterranean ground turkey bowls.
 Or if you have access to HEB, they carry a Cedar’s Tzatziki Cucumber and Garlic Dip that’s solid and has great macros.

 That should be everything you need to know.
 If you have a question I missed, drop a comment below.
 And if you love these Greek meatballs and potatoes, I bet you’ll dig my Greek chicken breast wraps as well.